BetterWayElectronics/ps4-nor-validator/README.md

 * TLDR; Will this fix my BLOD?
 Well yes and no, if there are sections that are corrupt it is possible to patch it with valid data from another PS4 (or from a different section) - but NOT perconsole data (maybe)!
 * TLDR; Will this prove my BLOD is software based?
 Yes, if the dump comes up 100% valid then it is likely a hardware issue - I recommend enabling UART and seeing its output.
 * TLDR; Will this fix my corrupt CoreOS?
 Yeah with a patched Syscon.
 * TLDR; Will this fix my loadBios -8 Error?
-Yeah with a patched Syscon.
+Yeah with a patched Syscon (Or reduced memory clk)
 * TLDR; OK = OK, Warning = Weird but MIGHT be okay, DANGER = Bad